uratol/Home-on-Rails/README.md

 ## Model layer

-**Home on Rails** provide the class hierarchy based on Active Record-models:
+**Home on Rails** provides the class hierarchy based on Active Record-models:

     Entity
         Device